 Deteriorating vision is often thought of as an age-related condition, or a condition resulting from genetic heredity.
 It is true that some oxidative damage can be a result of aging, nonetheless much of that may be preventable by consuming enough antioxidant rich foods.
 Just because two parents have good vision, does not mean that their child will not have a visual impairment.
 What may have been inherited from our parents is their eating habits.
 For example, growing up eating fried chicken, mash potatoes and mac n’ cheese, will most likely lead to continuing these eating habits.
 Likewise, growing up eating plant-rich Mediterranean style meals will be the eating style a person is accustomed to.
 Studies show that chronic lifestyle health conditions like obesity, type two diabetes, and cardiovascular disease rates are similar in parents and their children (Nielsen, 2015).
 Children that have overweight parents are almost twice as likely of being overweight compared to their peers (Thibault, 2010).
 Conceivably lifestyle, and not genetics is the cause of deteriorating vision.

 Given that low macular pigment is a predictor of age-related macular degeneration and visual performance, protecting oureyes from damage to the pigment is important.
 There are key components to retinal health with nutrition being the most important.
 Smoking tobacco products and exposure to blue light can cause damage to the pigments so not smoking and limiting exposure to blue light will help prevent vision loss.
 High energy visible light, which is also known as blue light, is emitted by the sun and through our electronic devices such as televisions, computer monitors, and cell phones.
 Blue light can cause cell death in retinal pigment epithelial cells.
 (Moon, 2017).
-Some of our electronic devices have the technology included as a feature that will block blue light, and blue light blocking computer glasses and sunglasses are inexpensive and readily available.
+Some of our electronic devices have the technology included as a feature that will block blue light, and blue light blocking computer glasses and sunglasses are inexpensive like these £6 prescription glasses and readily available.

 For long term visual excellence, and to improve eyesight, protecting your macular pigment by not smoking, limiting screen time, and wearing protective eyewear will help.
 Moreover, avoiding the frustration of corrective lenses and expensive procedures can only be achieved with superior nutrition.
 Carrots are not a superfood for our eyes, but mom was right to encourage us to eat our nutrient rich vegetables with antioxidant carotenoids lutein and zeaxanthin.